 Katahdin Loop Road: We recommend starting your Katahdin Woods and Waters National Monument experience with a drive around the Katahdin Loop Road.
-Access the Loop via the Swift Brook Road off of Route 11 in Stacyville.
-The 17 mile loop offers a great opportunity to see the southern portion of the monument and includes pull-offs with scenic views.
+Access the Loop Raod via the Swift Brook Road off of Route 11 in Stacyville.
+The 17-mile loop offers a great opportunity to see the southern portion of the monument and includes pull-offs with scenic views.
 There are several short hikes from trailheads on the Loop Road.
 Allow approximately 1.5 hours to drive the loop and enjoy a few stops for sightseeing.
 You can access Route 11 from I-95 exits 244 (Medway) and 264 (Sherman).

 North/Matagamon Entrance: Activities through the North Entrance include canoeing and kayaking on the East Branch of the Penobscot River, as well as fishing, hiking, and mountain biking.
 You can access the North Entrance from either I-95 exit 264 in Sherman or exit 276 in Island Falls.
 Head to Patten and then turn left on Route 159/Grand Lake Road.
 Follow Route 159 for approximately 25 miles and take the second left turn after you cross the East Branch of the Penobscot near Grand Lake Matagamon.
 This leads you onto the Messer Road (also call Grand Matagamon Road).
-The road leads approximately 4 miles south into the northern tier of the monument where it dead-ends in a parking lot (limited space) From there follow the road on foot or on mountain bike along the picturesque East Branch of the Penobscot with views of several waterfalls on the International Appalachian Trail.
+The road leads approximately 4 miles south into the northern tier of the monument where it dead-ends in a parking lot with limited space.
+From there follow the road on foot or on mountain bike along the picturesque East Branch of the Penobscot with views of several waterfalls on the International Appalachian Trail.